MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMClientCertificatePfx.md

 ```

 ### -UserName

-Specifies the name of the user whose client PFX certificate you want to get.
-To get a value for this parameter, you can use the following command: `(Get-CMUser -Name "Contoso\Administrator").SMSID`.
+Specify the name of the user whose client PFX certificate you want to get.
+To get a value for this parameter, you can use the following command: `(Get-CMUser -Name "contoso\jqpublic").SMSID`.

 ```yaml
 Type: String